Limnology: Oxygen and carbon dioxide

-Nitrogen and phosphorus
+Nitrogen

-Nitrogen and phosphorus are ecologically significant nutrients in aquatic systems.
-Nitrogen is generally present as a gas in aquatic ecosystems however most water quality studies tend to focus on nitrate, nitrite and ammonia levels.
+Nitrogen is a nutrient central for the function of aquatic ecosystems.
+Nitrogen is generally present as a dissolved gas (N2) in aquatic ecosystems, however due to the high energy requirement of utilising N2 most organisms tend not to use it.
+Therefore, most water quality studies tend to focus on nitrate, nitrite and ammonia levels.
 Most of these dissolved nitrogen compounds follow a seasonal pattern with greater concentrations in the fall and winter months compared to the spring and summer.

+Phosphorus

+Another important nutrient in aquatic systems is phosphorus.
 Phosphorus has a different role in aquatic ecosystems as it is a limiting factor in the growth of phytoplankton because of generally low concentrations in the water.
 Dissolved phosphorus is also crucial to all living things, is often very limiting to primary productivity in freshwater, and has its own distinctive ecosystem cycling.

 Biological properties

 Role in ecology

 Lakes "are relatively easy to sample, because they have clear-cut boundaries (compared to terrestrial ecosystems) and because field experiments are relatively easy to perform.", which make then especially useful for ecologists who try to understand ecological dynamics.